What you must do this winter season for your child

-Winters are knocking and we better get prepared.
-While its festival and holiday time both in India and United States, let's also give some thought to living healthy and living natural this winter season and many more to come.
+Winters are knocking, and we better get prepared.
+While it's festival and holiday time in India and the United States, let's also give some thought to living healthy and living natural this winter season and many more to come.
 Let’s look at some small, everyday healthy practices which can go a long way in making them stronger and their immune system better.

-Crushed Garlic-Garlic has always been there in my family.
-My parents use to regularly have it with water.
+Garlic has always been there in my family.
+My parents use to have it with water regularly.
 It has various medicinal qualities.
-Its antifungal, antiviral, antibacterial and antioxidant.
+Its antifungal, antiviral, antibacterial, and antioxidant.
 Phewww J. Give a raw clove of garlic to everyone along with water.
-When it is crushed under our teeth, it produces a compound allicin which is a very powerful antioxidant.
-My little one has been having half a clove of a small garlic ever since he was two.
-Me and my husband share a big clove and drink it with water.
-One clove of garlic in United States is equal to 10 cloves in India.
+When it is crushed under our teeth, it produces the compound allicin, a potent antioxidant.
+My little one has been having half a clove of small garlic ever since he was two.
+My husband and I share a big clove and drink it with water.
+One clove of garlic in the United States is equal to 10 cloves in India.
 I suggest keeping the Indian garlic clove portion in mind while taking this.

-Adding garlic to food enhances flavor, but what raw garlic does to body, cooked one wouldn’t.
+Adding garlic to food enhances flavor, but what raw garlic does to the body, a cooked one wouldn’t.
 J

-Probiotics-Buy supplements from the shop or the better for daily intake ois to have homemade yoghurt.
-If you are buying yoghurt, look for plain yogurt with live and active cultures.
-This pretty much means the presence of Lactobacillus bulgaricus and Streptococcus thermophilus, which help in converting milk to yoghurt during the process of fermentation.
-Try to avoid artificially flavored yoghurt.
+Buy supplements from the shop or the better option------for a daily dose, have homemade yogurt.
+If you are buying yogurt, look for plain yogurt with live and active cultures.
+This pretty much means the presence of Lactobacillus bulgaricus and Streptococcus thermophilus, which help convert milk to yogurt during the fermentation process.
+Try to avoid artificially flavored yogurt.

 3-5-year-old need-10-12 hours of sleep with or without naps.
-Though a short nap is always a very good practice for the body to rest and refuel.
+However, a short nap is always an excellent practice for the body to rest and refuel.

 5-8 years old need at least 9 hours of sleep.
 They can escape their daytime nap.